James Patton Brownlow: Nashville, wounded during Wheeler's raid at Franklin, end of the war

 By August 12, Brigadier General Croxton was back and in command of the brigade.
 He was ordered to turn his brigade's remaining horses over to the other brigades and to take his men to Nashville for refitting.
 Soon after they arrived in Nashville and were refitted, Croxton's brigade had to face Confederate Major General Joseph Wheeler's force which had detached from the main Confederate Army of Tennessee and were raiding into Tennessee.
 Croxton's men moved out of Nashville on the night of August 31, 1864.
 Colonel Brownlow's regiment was ordered to take the advance.
 On September 1, 1864, the 1st Tennessee Cavalry engaged men of Wheeler's force who were trying to destroy the railroad near Lavergne, Tennessee.
 Wheeler was able to do little damage to the Nashville and Chattanooga Railroad, and so he turned his attention to the Nashville and Decatur Railroad at Franklin, Tennessee.
 Croxton's brigade arrived at Franklin just ahead of Wheeler.
 Brownlow's men dismounted and reached the crest of a hill just before Wheeler's men arrived at the same place.
 Brownlow was wounded in both thighs while leading his men into the Confederate force.
-Brownlow had to be carrier from the field and almost bled to death before surgeons saved him.
+Brownlow was said to have pressed Wheeler so hard that he captured his cap.
+Brownlow had to be carried from the field and almost bled to death before surgeons saved him.
+It was during his recovery from the bullet wounds, at the home of Dr. Daniel Bonaparte Cliffe, that he met his future wife, Bell Cliffe.
 From this time until April 1865, the regiment was commanded by Lieutenant Colonel Calvin M. Dyer.
 Croxton drew his men back but Wheeler was forced to withdraw when Union infantry arrived at the battle.
 On September 5, Wheeler began to withdraw into Alabama.
 Atlanta fell to Sherman's forces while Croxton's men were at Nashville and Franklin.

 The 1st Tennessee Cavalry carried on from this date without Colonel Brownlow and had several more engagements or operations.
 As the war wound down to a conclusion, the 1st Tennessee Cavalry made a reconnaissance from Waterloo, Alabama as far as Corinth, Mississippi, starting on January 27, 1865.
 They returned to Nashville on February 10, 1865, where they remained until mustered out on June 14, 1865, having recently been rejoined by Colonel Brownlow.